ESMValGroup/ESMValTool/doc/sphinx/source/community/introduction.rst

   code analysis done by Codacy_.
   If you need to log in, you can do so using your GitHub account.

+A pull request should preferably not introduce any new prospector issues.
+However, we understand that there is a limit to how much time can be spend on polishing code, so up to 10 new (non-trivial) issues is still an acceptable amount.
+Formatting issues are considered trivial and need to be addressed.

 Note that running prospector locally will give you quicker and sometimes more accurate results than waiting for Codacy_.

 NCL
 ~~~